 The recipient of the Excellence in Mentoring Award will be recommended by a faculty committee.
 This award is presented at the Doctoral Hooding ceremony in April, and the award will include a modest honorarium.

-Nominations will be accepted from faculty, former students and current students and will be due to Megan Tischner on March 8, 2018, by 5 p.m.
+Nominations will be accepted from faculty, former students and current students and will be due to Megan Tischner in March 2019.

 Nomination materials should include: